 The mandatory information to create a location via API are:

 The current API endpoints allow to create locations from an external system, as well as editing the details of a location previously created.
-The delete operations via API is, for the moment, not supported but it is possible to archive locations if no assets are assigned to them.
+The delete operations via API is not supported but it is possible to archive locations if no assets are assigned to them.

-In ON!Track assets are all these items and equipment (from every manufacturer) that have a serial number, and it, therefore, makes sense to manage as a unique item.
-On the contrary, consumables, and commodities that typically do not have a serial number shall be managed as quantity items (the API endpoints for quantity items are not currently available).
+In ON!Track assets are all these items and equipment (from every manufacturer) that have a serial number, therefore it makes sense to manage as a unique item.
+On the contrary, consumables and commodities that typically do not have a serial number shall be managed as quantity items (the API endpoints for quantity items are not currently available).

 The scan code is missing in the external system

 The scan code is present in the external system

 Large assets that are used to store smaller assets within them (such as vans and containers) are referred as storage assets.
 Only read operations are supported for the storage assets by the ON!Track Unite API.